In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 - What Should You do If a Lender Refuses Your Mortgage Application

-- Frequently Asked Questions on How to Get Pre Approved for a Mortgage
+- FAQs on How to Get Pre-Approved for a Mortgage

-- The Bottom Line: How to Get Pre Approved for a Mortgage
+- Final Thoughts: How to Get Pre Approved for a Mortgage, Canada

-Getting a mortgage might appear straightforward, but you might not even pass the approval stage if you don’t know all the steps.
-Read on to the end to find out how to get approved for a mortgage Canada.
+Getting a mortgage may appear straightforward, but you may not even pass the pre-approval stage if you don’t know follow the right steps.

 Mortgage preapproval is the process by which lenders determine how much money a potential home buyer can borrow to purchase a home.
 Simply put, it is the process by which a lender knows whether you have the financial ability to buy a home.